 There are many reasons why you decide to go to a place.
 Food, culture, traditions, nightlife, people, they all make it for a potentially unforgettable trip.
-I know I said in my last post that I was going to start writing about my Brazilian adventure, and so I will, but I’m also going to alternate with other posts from Sardinia because I’ve visited places that are worth showing and met people who are definitely worth introducing to the world.
+Sardinia boasts a wealth of places that are worth showing and people who are definitely worth introducing to the world.

-One of the first things any visitor notices in Sardinia is its hugely diverse landscape, which translates into a fantastic array of colors.
+One of the first things many visitors notice in Sardinia is its hugely diverse landscape, which translates into a fantastic array of colours.
 I’ve been considering for quite a while to craft a post gathering the different shades I’ve seen all around the island, and now that I’ve been looking at my pictures I found some pretty amazing hues.

-Being Sardinia an island of the Mediterranean Sea, most of the colors are given by its natural features, and being surrounded by water, the first color you will see when landing, and during most of your rides along the coast, is obviously a bright blue-green, turquoise.
+Being Sardinia an island of the Mediterranean Sea, most of the colours are given by its natural features and being surrounded by water, the first colour you will see when landing, and during most of your rides along the coast, is obviously a bright blue-green, turquoise.

 Black like Mamuthones, ugly masks the origins of which are lost in the mists of time.
 Probably the embodiment of natives’ ancient spirits, for 2000 years in Mamoiada, quaint hamlet in the Barbagia region, locals have been reproducing this propitiatory ritual in order for our ancestors’ spirits to intercede with pagan divinities for a good harvest at the end of the cold season, when Nature was the only source of life.
 Their first annual appearance is on January 17th in occasion of Saint Anthony’s festival.
 Since the main celebration during this feast is lighting fires in many squares of the town, the Mamuthones perform their ritual around them.
 Needless to say, the sight of these weird creatures dancing in the dark around the fire is utterly beguiling.

-Green like the lush vegetation that covers the island, especially its wild areas on high altitude.
-From mountains to hills to plains, in Sardinia green views are best enjoyed during the cold months and spring time, as when summer starts the landscape becomes straw-colored.
+Green like the lush vegetation that covers the island, especially its wild areas at high altitude.
+From mountains to hills to plains, in Sardinia green views are best enjoyed during the cold months and springtime, as when summer starts the landscape becomes straw-coloured.
 I loved being immersed in green at Parco della Giara and Su Gorroppu canyon.